 We cannot be sure that we will be able to develop, commercially market and achieve market acceptance of any new products and services that we may offer.
 In addition, our investment of resources to develop new products and services may either be insufficient or result in expenses that are excessive in light of revenue actually derived from these new products and services.
 If the profile or behavior of loan applicants using any new products and services is different from that of those currently served by our platform, the AI models may not be able to accurately evaluate the credit risk of such borrowers, and we, our Bank Partners and/or capital sources may in turn experience higher levels of delinquencies or defaults.
-Failure to accurately predict demand or growth with respect to our new products and services will be unprofitable, will increase our costs, decrease operating margins or take longer than anticipated to achieve target margins.
+Failure to accurately predict demand or growth with respect to our new products and services could have an adverse impact on our reputation and business, and there is always risk that new products and services will be unprofitable, will increase our costs, decrease operating margins or take longer than anticipated to achieve target margins.
 In addition, any new products or services may raise new and potentially complex regulatory compliance obligations, which would increase our costs and may cause us to change our business in unexpected ways.
 Further, our development efforts with respect to these initiatives could distract management from current operations and will divert capital and other resources from our existing business.
 We may also have difficulty with securing adequate funding for any such new loan products and services, and if we are unable to do so, our ability to develop and grow these new offerings and services will be impaired.
 If we are unable to effectively manage the foregoing risks, our growth prospects, business, financial condition and results of operations could be adversely affected.